 - 3D printed architectural models: Like 3D architectural models, 3D printed architectural models are created with software that allows users to craft three-dimensional buildings.
 Instead of staying in a digital 3D form, these printed architectural models are printed out to provide a physical, 3D built-to-scale representation of your building plans.

 - Handmade 3D architectural models: Sometimes, engineers or architects want a more personal touch with their models.
-Instead of designing the models in software, employees will handcraft these 3D models.
+Instead of designing the models in software, employees will handcraft these physical 3D models of their building design.
 While handmade models are viewed as a bit dated, they can still be valuable for times when you need to communicate a project's perspective, scale, and proportion, which can sometimes be difficult to facilitate with 3D printing.

 Different types of construction models are used at different stages of a project's design.
 The three main types are the conceptual, working, and presentation models: